xoxzo/blog.xoxzo.com/content/Engineering/understanding-python-import-en.md

 bring up this issue again for us.

-Python has few ways to import other modules and has been greatly covered in effbot's article - [Importing Python Modules](http://effbot.org/zone/import-confusion.htm).
-Module in Python is any file that end with .py.
+Python has few ways to import other modules and has been greatly covered in effbot's article - Importing Python
+Modules Module in Python
+is any file that end with .py.
 You can import it if you can somehow make that file available on Python import path (more on this later).
 An immediate companion to module is package - you can think of it as